 In Delaware, your criminal records can be expunged or sealed under the circumstances described below.
-After your record is expunged, you no longer have to disclose that you were arrested.
-(11 Delaware Code § 4376.)
+After your record is expunged, typically only law enforcement officers who are investigating criminal activity or reviewing your application for a job in law enforcement can access the expunged information.
+In most cases, you no longer have to disclose that you were arrested.
+(11 Delaware Code § 4376 (2018).)

-If you were arrested and charged with a misdemeanor and you have no other convictions on your record, you are entitled to mandatory expungement if:
+If you were arrested and charged with a misdemeanor or violation and you have no other convictions on your record, you are entitled to mandatory expungement upon request if:

 There is a long list of exceptions to this rule, including sex offenses, unlawful imprisonment, and interference with custody.
 Please carefully read 11 Delaware Code § 4373(c) or consult a criminal law attorney to learn whether a particular misdemeanor charge qualifies for mandatory expungement.

-If your misdemeanor charge does not qualify for mandatory expungement, you may petition the Superior Court for discretionary expungement.
+If your misdemeanor or violation charge does not qualify for mandatory expungement, you may petition the court for discretionary expungement.
 (Again, to qualify, your criminal record must be otherwise free of convictions.)
 Misdemeanor charges that may be eligible for discretionary expungement include:

-If you were convicted of a misdemeanor, the only way to have your record expunged is to apply for a pardon.
-If you are pardoned by the Governor, you may then petition for discretionary expungement, as described above.
-(11 Delaware Code § 4375.)
+If you were convicted of a misdemeanor or violation, the only way to have your record expunged is to apply for a pardon.
+If you are pardoned by the governor, you may then petition for discretionary expungement, as described above.
+(11 Delaware Code § 4375 (2018).)

-Under this rule, expungement is not allowed for:
+Under this rule, expungement is not allowed for charges of:

 Expungement is not available for felony convictions.

 To apply for expungement in Delaware, you must first obtain a copy of your criminal record.
 You may then request mandatory expungement or file a petition for discretionary expungement.
-Additional information, including a Petition for Adult Expungement and instructions and forms for filing a Petition for Pardon, may be found at the Delaware State Courts website.
+Additional information, including a Petition for Expungement of Criminal Record for an Adult and instructions and forms for filing a Petition for Pardon, may be found at the Delaware State Courts website.